 - Does RedCliff hire married couples?

-- Redcliff is very interested in hiring married couples!
-However we cannot guarantee that both people will be hired.
+- YES!
+Redcliff is very interested in hiring married couples!
 Our experience indicates that healthy couple teams have considerable positive influence on our groups.
-Though mitigating circumstances sometimes require that couples work separately (in different groups but on the same shift), they usually work together after internship.
+Though mitigating circumstances sometimes require that couples work separately (in different groups but on the same shift), they usually work together after their field interview.

 - What is the weather like in the area of operation?

 - Our field is roughly 500 square miles of Great Basin Desert terrain.
-If you are searching the Internet you might find information on the Indian Peaks range.
+If you are searching the internet you might find information on the Indian Peaks range.
 Indian Peak is the tallest in our field and is often hiked.
-Many parts of the field are heavily forested with Pinion and Juniper trees with Ponderosa Pine, Scrub Oak and Mountain Mahogany in the higher elevations.
+Many parts of the field are heavily forested with Pinion and Juniper trees, Ponderosa Pine, Scrub Oak and Mountain Mahogany in the higher elevations.
 Field elevations range from 5000 to 9500 feet.
 The weather is very unpredictable.
 Summer temperatures can reach as high as 100 degrees Fahrenheit with nights in the upper 40's.
 Occasionally, winter nights can fall below 0 with days in the teens.
-Normally, however, deep winter days hang around freezing.
-The dry desert climate lends itself well to hiking and camping.
+The deep winter days can hang around freezing.
+Normally the dry desert climate lends itself well to hiking and camping.

 - What does a day in the life of a Field Instructor consist of?

-- During the first half of training potential guides experience the program much like the students.
-They are blindfolded on the ride out to the wilderness to prevent them from “seeing the way out”, and metaphorically “starting a new life”.
+- During the first half of the field interview potential guides experience the program much like the students.
+They will be transported out to the wilderness, and metaphorically “start a new life”.
 They are expected to memorize and abide by the rules including calling numbers while away at the latrine, completing camp set-up and break-down chores, and working on friction fires and phase work.
-Hiking is an integral part of training as it is imperative that guides have the physical stamina to keep up with the students on hikes.
-After the first few days of training focus transitions from learning what the students experience to the policies and procedures of the program as well as the skills a guide must have to be successful in the wilderness.
-Training lasts seven days in the field directly and two days in the classroom; total of nine days inclusive.
+Hiking is an integral part of the field interview and it is imperative that guides have the physical stamina to keep up with the students on hikes.
+After the first few days of the field interview, focus transitions from learning what the students experience to the policies and procedures of the program as well as the skills a guide must have to be successful in the wilderness.
+The field interview lasts seven days in the field directly and two days in the classroom, a total of nine days inclusive.

 - What do Field Instructors teach?